johanbrook/johanbrook.com/src/posts/2011-05-04-new-safari-downloads-ui-in-lion.md

 link: 'http://blog.dustincurtis.com/new-safari-downloads-ui-in-lion'
 date: '2011-05-04 08:00'
 tags:
     - Downloads
     - 'Mac OS X'
     - Safari
     - UI
     - 'User Experience'
 category: Browsers
+slug: new-safari-downloads-ui-in-lion
 ---

 **Looks like we’re getting a new downloads UI in Safari.** In the latest OS X Lion build there’s a popover revealing current and finished downloads, activated with a button just right of the search engine field in the toolbar.
 I like it.